 Sea School Certificate skills training course:

-Conducted several times a year
+Conducted several times a year – see the programs tab for the next dates

 - Level 1 (non accredited training) can be completed through a five day expedition